 What is Project Management

-Project management is the structured discipline of planning, executing, and delivering work to achieve specific goals within constraints (scope, time, cost, quality).
+PM is the structured discipline of planning, executing, and delivering work to achieve specific goals within constraints (scope, time, cost, quality).
+It involves defining project goals, setting deadlines, allocating resources, and managing risks to ensure project success.

 - Traditionally associated with predictive (waterfall) models